ci-compass/es-simple-cluster/README.md

 ## Services

-Ideally, every available service should be included in this project, but for any particular bit of development most of them should probably be commented out for size/performance.
+Below is the list of various containers spun up and main ports to which they bind to.
+The hostname is the internal docker assigned hostname for the containers that can be used to access or ping a container when logged into another container of this setup

 - **kafka-broker**
-  - Kafka broker
+  - Kafka broker bound to port 9092
+  - Hostname: kafka-broker
 - **kafka-zookeeper**
-  - Kafka zookeeper
+  - Kafka zookeeper bound to port 2181
+  - Hostname: kafka-zookeeper
 - **kafka-schema-registry**
-  - Kafka schema registry
+  - Kafka schema registry bound to port 8081
+  - Hostname: kafka-schema-registry
 - **landoop topics UI**
-  - Kafka topics UI
+  - Kafka topics UI  viewable at http://localhost:8093
+  - Hostname: landoop-topics-ui
 - **landoop schema registry UI**
-  - Kafka schema registry UI
+  - Kafka schema registry UI viewable at http://localhost:8094
+  - Hostname: landoop-schema-ui
 - **flink-sql-client**
   - Flink container to which we logon to in order to issue sql commands
+  - Hostname: flink-sql-client
 - **flink-jobmanager**
-  - Jobmanager that schedules flink jobs
+  - Jobmanager that schedules flink jobs.
+Flink Web Dashboard viewable http://localhost:8083
+  - Hostname: flink-jobmanager
 - **flink-taskmanager**
   - Taskmanager on which flink jobs are executed
+  - Hostname: flink-taskmanager

 ## Volumes